“The earth neither grows old or wears out if it is dunged.” – Columella, circa 45 A.D

 By September, we’re pretty much finished scooping the last good compost out of our number two heap and screening it before applying under our vegetables, around our shrubs and trees and across our lawns (those of you who use the three-heap method still know what we mean).
 Over in our starter heap are the grass clippings we’ve collected all summer, and any disease-free vegetable trimming from earlier in the season.
 We’ve also added a few twigs from that early summer wind storm.
 We may have to screen them out during final composting but until then they’ll help created air pockets that will supply oxygen to the process.

-We’ve emptied the finished compost made of kitchen scrapes and various other browns and greens that we started in June from our tumbler (after emptying the compost started in March).
-We’ve finally got this compost tumbling thing down to an art, turning out useable compost that isn’t too slimy or not completely decomposed in about three months or so.
+We’ve emptied the finished compost made of kitchen scraps and various other browns and greens that we started in June from our tumbler (after emptying the compost started in March).
+We’ve finally got this compost tumbling thing down to an art, turning out usable compost that isn’t too slimy or not completely decomposed in about three months or so.
 Its took some practice, sure, but getting the right balance of green materials, brown materials and water, teamed with frequent tumbling, give relatively quick and soil-ready results.
-We’ll probably get another mostly finished tumbler full of compost by Thanksgiving depending on how many warm days we have between now and then.
-By December, things in the tumbler will slow considerably but we’ll still add kitchen scrapes if the lid hasn’t frozen shut.
+We’ll probably get another mostly finished tumbler full of material by Thanksgiving depending on how many warm days we have between now and then.
+By December, things in the tumbler will slow considerably but we’ll still add kitchen scraps if the lid hasn’t frozen shut.